DNO ASA Earnings Call Transcripts

 -

-Record production and revenue growth in 2025 driven by the Sval acquisition and strong performance in both the North Sea and Kurdistan.
-Despite a negative net profit due to high taxes and financial costs, the company increased dividends and is positioned for further growth and M&A in 2026.
+Record production and revenues in 2025 were driven by the Sval acquisition and strong performance in both the North Sea and Kurdistan.
+Despite a negative net profit due to high taxes, the company maintained robust cash flow, increased dividends, and is poised for further growth and M&A in 2026.

 -